fll-pigeons/gamechangers/docs/gyro_pid.md

 The scaling factor Kp is determined using a bit of educated guessing and then fine tuned by trial and error.

-For getting our robot to drive straight, we are using the gyro sensor to measure, in degrees, the amount the robot is off course (the error).
+In this particular case, to get our robot to drive straight, we are using the gyro sensor to measure (in degrees) the amount the robot is off course (the error).
 Then for the robot course correction, we want the robot to turn in the opposite direction of the error then multiply that by a scaling factor called Kp.

 ### Background: Robot & Gyro
 If your robot is driving straight, gyro.angle() should return a zero if there is no tracking error on the robot.
-If the robot turns off course, gyro.angle will return a positive or negative number depending on the number of degrees your robot is off course.
-For example, if you tell you robot to drive straight, and it turns slightly to the left, gyro.angle() will return a negative value (-1 to -359) corresponding to the number of degrees your robot if off from going in a straight direction.
+If the robot turns slightly off course, gyro.angle will return a positive or negative number depending on the number of degrees your robot is off course.
+For example, if you tell you robot to drive straight, and it turns slightly to the left, gyro.angle() will return a negative value (between -1 and -359) corresponding to the number of degrees your robot is off course.

 ### Algorithm Overview
-We want our robot to turn in the oppposite direction to the error that gyro.angle() returns - we want the correction to be the negative of the number given by the gyro... i.e. if the number returned by the gyro is 3, we want the robot to turn by at least -3 degrees in the opposit direction.
+We want our robot to turn in the oppposite direction to the error that gyro.angle() returns - we want the correction to be the negative of the number given by the gyro.
+For example, if the number returned by the gyro is 3, we want the robot to turn by at least -3 degrees in the opposite direction.

 Further, because of processing delays in getting the reading from the gyro, and the time for the EV3 brick to decide what to do, we also need to a add a scaling factor (Kp) to the correction so that the robot will turn in time.

-For the Drive Straight Using Gyro Algorithm we did that by assigning the gyro sensor angle to an error variable (the gyro.angle() should return a zero if there is no tracking error on the robot).

 ### variables
 * Tp = Target Power
 * Kp = the Constant 'K' for the 'p' proportional controller

 ### Code
+#### Using power level of the motors

 ```
 Td = 1000 # target distance
 top_speed = 900
 Kp = 10
-offset = 45
 Tp = 500
 while (robot.distance() < Td):
    print("distance: " + str(robot.distance()))
    error = gyro_sensor.angle()
-   Turn = Kp * error * -1                  # the "P term", how much we want to change the motors' power
+   turn = Kp * error * -1                  # the "P term", how much we want to change the motors' power
-   powerA = ((Tp + Turn) / top_speed) * 100    # the power level for the A motor, converted to dc range of -100 to 100
+   powerA = ((Tp + turn) / top_speed) * 100    # the power level for the A motor, converted to dc range of -100 to 100
-   powerB = ((Tp - Turn) / top_speed) * 100    # the power level for the B motor
+   powerB = ((Tp - turn) / top_speed) * 100    # the power level for the B motor
-   print("error " + str(error) + "; turn " + str(Turn) + "; powerA " + str(powerA) + "; powerB " + str(powerB))
+   print("error " + str(error) + "; turn " + str(turn) + "; powerA " + str(powerA) + "; powerB " + str(powerB))

    motorA.dc(powerA)                  # issue the command with the new power level in a MOTOR block
    motorB.dc(powerB)                  # same for the other motor but using the other power level